WORKING WITH US

 Tellus is developing several geological repository projects around Australia.
 Geological repositories provide the highest level of containment for hazardous waste by isolating the materials from the biosphere over geological time.
 Tellus also integrates long-term storage solutions that supports the circular economy by creating opportunities for the future recovery of valuable materials.
 Tellus’ projects include:

-- Sandy Ridge Facility – dual revenue kaolin clay mine with a near surface geological repository in a 70-million-year-old dry clay bed, with an annual capacity of 100,000 tonnes waste materials and 40,000 tonnes kaolin clay, located 240 km north-west by vehicle of Kalgoorlie, Western Australia.
+- Sandy Ridge Facility – a near surface geological repository in a 70-million-year-old dry clay bed, with an annual capacity of 100,000 tonnes waste materials and 40,000 tonnes kaolin clay, located 240 km north-west by vehicle of Kalgoorlie, Western Australia.
+This facility also provides the opportunity for dual revenue streams through monetising the mined kaolin.

 - Proposed Blue Bush Project would be Australia’s first east coast near-surface geological waste repository in a semi-arid area, located approximately 45 km’s south of Broken Hill in New South Wales (NSW).
 Drilling in the 1970’s and 1980’s identified a thick, flat, dry kaolin clay bed on top of a 1,700 million-year-old gneiss formation called the Broken Hill Block.
 These are some of the oldest and most stable rocks in eastern Australia which supports the site safety case.